FromPointer/.vim-tutor/README.md

 Runtime Path Manipulation
 -------------------------

-Add this to your vimrc:
+Add this to your .vimrc file:

     call pathogen#infect()